Lawyers are ready to help during these stressful times. Schedule your consultation >

-It is possible that all drivers involved in the accident will be cited for traffic or other violations.
-This may be used against a driver who was injured in a car accident.
-However, an attorney may be able to review the ticket and create an argument as to why it doesn't necessarily increase a driver's liability for the crash taking place.
+Traffic tickets may be used against a driver who was injured in a car accident.
+However, your auto accident attorney may be able to review the ticket.
+They can create an argument against the ticket, and why it doesn't necessarily increase a your liability for the car crash.

-It is illegal to drive in most states without a valid insurance policy.
-If the accident took place outside of your home state, your policy is generally valid if you have made the premium payments on time.
-If your policy has expired or otherwise fails to meet the minimum standards in your home state, that may be used against you.
-Legal counsel for the injured victim may be able to create a defense as to why the policy expired or otherwise wasn't up to minimum standards to help the client get the maximum compensation available.
+It is illegal to drive without a valid insurance policy.
+If the accident took place outside of your home state, your policy is still valid.
+If your policy has expired or otherwise fails to meet the minimum standards in your home state, however, that may be used against you.

-Those who are seeking compensation in a car accident lawsuit have many ways to prove that they have paid their car insurance premium.
-For instance, it may be possible to show copies of checks sent to the insurance company.
-It may also be possible to show bank statements with the date that the last payment was made and the amount of that payment.
-If the payment was made with a credit card, a credit card statement may be used as proof that it was made on time.
+It may be possible to show copies of checks sent to the insurance company.
+It may also be possible to show bank statements with the date that you made the last payment the amount.
+You could also use a credit card statement as proof.

-It is important that individuals know what to do after a car accident.
 One of the most critical steps to take after calling the police is to exchange information at the scene.
-Typically, drivers will exchange insurance information as well as provide their names, addresses, and driver's license and phone numbers.
+Typically, drivers will exchange insurance information, as well as their names, addresses, and driver's license and phone numbers.

-In some cases, it may be appropriate to share email addresses or social media contact information in lieu of a physical address or phone number.
-Whatever information is exchanged should be kept in a secure place and shared with an attorney at some point in the legal process.
+In some cases, it may be appropriate to share email addresses or social media contact information in place of a physical address or phone number.
+Whatever information is exchanged, you should keep it in a secure place and share it with your attorney.

-After an accident, there may be one or more statements made to police.
-At a minimum, the drivers involved will give police their version of events at the crash scene.
-Those involved in the accident may also give a statement to their insurance companies.
-Furthermore, anyone who witnessed the accident may also give a statement to police describing what they saw.
-All of this information is likely to be relevant in a personal injury lawsuit, and original statements may be especially useful if anyone changes their story in the future.
-If a statement is especially powerful, it could be used as the basis for a summary judgment.
+At a minimum, the drivers will give police their version of events at the crash scene.
+Those involved in the accident may also provide a statement to their insurance companies.
+Any witnesses may also give a statement to police.
+Original statements may be especially useful if anyone changes their story in the future.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified auto accident lawyer can address your particular legal needs, explain the law, and represent you in court.
 Take the first step now and contact a local auto accident attorney to discuss your specific legal situation.